 Lady Susan facsimile

-The first seven letters of the manuscript are shown here, accompanied by an audio recording.
+The manuscript is shown here, accompanied by an audio recording first seven letters.

 See selected images from the exhibition with descriptions.